 This should be kept in a current account or something easily turned into cash (such as premium bonds), but should definitely not be invested.

-Its purpose is to cover you in the event of:
+Its purpose of an emergency fund is to cover you in the event of:

 - Job loss